 Head of Life Sciences, Engineering & Industrial Tech at IDA Ireland

-We’ve seen a very strong resurgence in the Life Sciences sector, primarily driven by new drug approvals in the pharmaceutical industry.
-Many of those new drugs will be manufactured in Ireland, and that has led to increased investment and, additionally, thousands of new jobs.
+We’ve seen a very strong resurgence in the Life Sciences sector.
+This is primarily driven by new drug approvals in the pharmaceutical industry.
+Many of those new drugs will be manufactured in Ireland.
+Furthermore, this has led to increased investment and, additionally, thousands of new jobs.

 A lot of the new growth has been in biologic drugs or biopharmaceuticals, which are difficult to manufacture.

 Finding people with the right skills to support large investments is a number one challenge the industry faces globally and Ireland certainly isn’t immune to that.
 We need to grow our skills base, and get more people excited about the Life Sciences and the career prospects it holds.
 We invested €70 million in creating a dedicated training centre for the industry called NIBRT (National Institute for Bioprocessing Research and Training) in collaboration with many universities around the country which has been a success.
 Equally, SFI (Science Foundation Ireland) funded SSPC (The Synthesis and Solid State Pharmaceutical Centre), to support the small-molecule industry, focused on the development and manufacture of chemical-based drugs.

 Growth expected for Irish Life Science sector

 We need to ensure the pipeline of graduates coming from college really understand what the challenges are in industries.
 We see the potential for not only industry-academic collaboration, but also business-to-business collaboration.
 There are many companies who have similar challenges in the manufacturing process and are considering similar investments, while other companies are developing solutions and may have solutions for others.

 Ireland are probably number one globally – we’ve won close to €5 billion in the last five years of new investment.